Let’s Connect:

 Disadvantages of ball valves

-• Not for high temp Applications: Seats are usually made of resilient materials, and if used in high-temperature applications, the seat will experience unrecoverable plastic deformation.
+• Not for high-temperature Applications: Seats are usually made of resilient materials, and if used in high-temperature applications, the seat will experience unrecoverable plastic deformation.

 Application Industries